Pi4J/pi4j.github.io/content/examples/jbang/jbang_pi4j_spi_led_matrix.md

 ## Running the Application

-Because this example uses the PiGpio plugin, we need to execute it with `sudo`:

-Without the need of any further configuration, installation, dependency download, or compiling, we should now be able to run this code with:
+Because this example uses the PiGpio plugin, we need to execute it with `sudo`.
+Without the need of any further configuration, installation, dependency download, or compiling, we can now run this code with:

 ```shell
 $ sudo `which jbang` Pi4JLedMatrixSpi.java